AshRouth/SOC/_motions/Strengthening the Regulation of Election Spending.markdown

 ---
 ## Synopsis

-[SOC Note - no synopsis was submitted for this motion]
+SOC Note - no synopsis was submitted for this motion {:.alert .d-inline-block .alert-primary}

 ## Motion